 Those works are applied on different kinds of content for different kinds of applications such as:

 - Structured audiovisual content analysis: the goal here is to automatically determine temporal boudaries which are intentionnaly user to structure an audiovisual recording or stream.

 - Spoken content analysis: applications in that field are dedicated to extract discriminant features from a spoken content in order to characterize different aspects of this content such as the language or the speaker.

 - Media and video surveillance: the goal here is to be able to identify specific predefined events or objects, and to offer tools helping an end-user in a task of audiovisual content comparison.

-- Mutimedia indexation engineering: that last part of the works are related in the development of technological tools which are dedicated to ease the integration of multimedia applications.
+- Mutimedia indexation engineering: that last part of the works is related in the development of technological tools which are dedicated to ease the integration of multimedia applications.